Sergey Bidonko

-Sergey Bidonko (Сергей Юрьевич Бидонько; born August 18, 1975, Karpinsk, Sverdlovsk Oblast) is a Russian political figure, deputy of the 7th and 8th State Duma convocations.
+Sergey Yurievich Bidonko (Сергей Юрьевич Бидонько; born 18 August 1975, Karpinsk, Sverdlovsk Oblast) is a Russian political figure, deputy of the 7th and 8th State Duma convocations.

 In 1993 he graduated from the Krasnotur'inskiy Industrial'nyy Kolledzh.
 Later he continued his education at the Ural State Technical University (2000) and the Russian Presidential Academy of National Economy and Public Administration (2011).

+Career

 Bidonko started his political career in 2009 when he was elected the head of Karpinsk (nominated by the United Russia).
 In 2013 he was re-elected for the same position.
-On December 15, 2014, Governor of Sverdlovsk Oblast appointed Bidonko Deputy Minister of Construction and Architecture of the region.
+On 15 December 2014, Governor of Sverdlovsk Oblast appointed Bidonko Deputy Minister of Construction and Architecture of the region.

 In 2016 he was elected deputy of the 7th State Duma convocation.
-On January 10, 2019, his deputy powers were terminated ahead of schedule as Bidonko was appointed vice-governor of Sverdlovsk Oblast.
+Bidonko resigned his deputy powers on 13 December 2018, as he was appointed vice-governor of Sverdlovsk Oblast.

-Since 2021 he has served as deputy of the 8th State Duma.
+In September 2021, he ran for a seat in the State Duma of the Russian Federation of the 8th convocation.
+Following the initial distribution of seats, he did not receive a mandate, but later (on 29 September 2021), after the Governor of Sverdlovsk Oblast Yevgeny Kuyvashev declined his deputy mandate, he was given the vacant seat as the fourth candidate on the list of Regional Group No. 10 (Sverdlovsk Oblast).

+He is a member of the regional political council of the United Russia party branch in Sverdlovsk Oblast.

+Revenue

+In 2020 Bidonko earned 15.3 million rubles.
+In 2021 – 5.8 million rubles.

+Sanctions

+He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.

 He is one of the members of the State Duma the United States Treasury sanctioned on 24 March 2022 in response to the 2022 Russian invasion of Ukraine.